-- a.
-DBCA will maintain and, if resources permit, increase wildlife (sandalwood) enforcement operations. - b.
-DBCA will continue to undertake compliance and enforcement action to protect sandalwood and support ecologically sustainable use consistent with the provisions of the BC Act. - c.
-Industry harvest returns and the licensee and production contract supply chains may be audited.
+- a) DBCA will maintain and, if resources permit, increase wildlife (sandalwood) enforcement operations throughout illegal supply chains from the point of origin. - b) DBCA will continue to undertake compliance and enforcement action to protect sandalwood and support ecologically sustainable use consistent with the provisions of the BC Act. - c) DBCA will explore options with traditional owners to protect sandalwood from trafficking.